sen2vm/sen2vm-core/README.md

 ## 1. Level-1B format description

-The Copernicus Sentinel-2 is a European mission that utilizes wide-swath, high-resolution, multi-spectral imaging data acquisitions.
+The Copernicus Sentinel-2 is a European mission that acquires wide-swath, high-resolution, multi-spectral imaging data acquisitions.
 Due to their worldwide regular acquisitions and accurate geolocation (<5m CE90) , Sentinel-2 satellites offers since several years now a massive quantitative and qualitative resource for the Earth observation community.

-A single Sentinel-2 data is generated at multiple levels, with higher levels indicating greater modification or enhancement through scientifical algorithms.
+A single Sentinel-2 acquisition is generated at multiple levels, with higher levels indicating greater modification or enhancement through scientifical algorithms.
 Since the beginning of the mission, the only publicly available level was the Level-1C (L1C), which consists of orthorectified images resampled in Top-Of-Atmosphere (TOA) reflectance.

 Sentinel-2 L1C products are stored by tiles and one Sentinel-2 acquisition (hereby called **Datastrip**) cover several L1C tiles.
 For each acquisition, several L1C tiles are generated, some of which are only partially covered and therefore containg NoData inside.
 Each tile includes Datastrip metadata (duplicated across all generated L1C tiles), Tile Metadata, and all scientific data (images and masks), all stored within a GRANULE folder.

 The previous level, Level-1B (L1B), contains radiance in sensor geometry requiring a high level of expertise, mainly to handle the georeferencing of the product.
 At L1B (as in L0 and L1A), data is not yet devided in L1C tiles.
-Instead, data is organised per GRANULE; one granule is an Along-Track portion of one Detector acquisition.
+Instead, data is organised per GRANULE; one granule is an Along-Track portion (including all bands) of one Detector acquisition.

 ![Sentinel-2 Format Intro](/assets/images/README_Format_Intro.png "Format Intro")